DipanshuK04/Flappy_bird_RL/README.md

 ## Requirements
 To run this environment, you need to have the following libraries installed:
-- numpy
+- NumPy
-- matplotlib
+- Matplotlib
-- gym
+- Gym

 # 1)Frozen lake: